abdsamadf/ud-fend-feed-reader-testing/README.md

 - Run `npm start`, to start the development.
 - Run `npm test`, to run the unit test.
 - Run `npm run build` to release the production to the world.
+- Run `npm run deploy` to release the gh-pages.

 ## Tests
 1. A test that ensures the `allFeeds` variable has been defined and that it is not empty.